paibyun9/EGA-V9/README.md

 EGA V9 permits valid workflows while preserving execution, policy, and verification evidence for later review.

+**Scope note:**

+Containment is currently enforced per-request, for the duration a policy or integrity violation is actively detected.
+Persistent, cross-request quarantine of a flagged execution identity/capability across subsequent clean-looking attempts is on the roadmap and is not yet enforced by the current runtime.

 ---

 ### Step 4).
 Deployment Decision